cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

    all inputs to H are distinct from the inputs used to generate b\_i, i >= 1, with high probability.

-   For example, for two invocations of H whose inputs are msg1 and msg2, one might choose distinct nonzero DST\_ext1 and DST\_ext2 of length b bits each and compute
+   For example, for two uses of H whose inputs are msg1 and msg2, one might choose distinct nonzero DST\_ext1 and DST\_ext2 of length b bits each and compute